newrelic-experimental/learn-labs-advance-your-nrql/lab-04/readme.md

 The important part of this query is: `percentile(duration,{{chosenPercentile}})`.
 You can see that just like with the filtering we supply the value for our percentile threshold using `{{variableName}}`

 Try changing the percentile value and observe how the chart changes.
-You can apply this technique to any funciton that takse a numeric parameter.
+You can apply this technique to any function that takes a numeric parameter.

 ### ✏️ Task #6: User chosen identifiers
 We've seen how to filter queries based on variables and how to supply numeric values to functions.
 There is one more way we can affect the query and that is by using *identifier variables* to change the query itself.
 Consider a dashboard showing performance data for an application.
 You may want to view the data faceted  by device type, and then by city, and then by user agent.
 Without template variables you would have to create widgets for each of these cases, but variables allow us to make this user selectable.

 The previous chart we built is faceted by deviceType.
-Lets upgrade it so that we can facet it by an atteibute of our choice.
+Lets upgrade it so that we can facet it by an attribute of our choice.

 First create a new variable:

 - Call it `chosenFacet`
 - Set the type as List and add some attribute names, e.g. `deviceType,countryCode,userAgentName`
-- Do not enable muli-value
+- Do not enable multi-value
 - Select a default
 - Select `Identifier` as the output format